Latent Implicit Visual Reasoning: Evaluation

 \subsubsection{Architectural and Training Choices}

 We ablate design choices of LIVR on Qwen3-VL-4B-Instruct, again focusing on Localization, Semantic Correspondence, and Functional Correspondence.
-We vary each design choice independently, keeping all others fixed to our defaults: latents placed after the prompt, our default masking scheme (blocking both answer-to-vision and prompt-to-vision attention), unshared latent embeddings, $K=16$, and a 4-epoch Stage~1, 6-epoch Stage~2 schedule.
+We vary each design choice independently, keeping all others fixed to our defaults: latents placed after the prompt, our default masking scheme (blocking both answer-to-vision and prompt-to-vision attention), a 4-epoch Stage~1, 6-epoch Stage~2 schedule, unshared latent embeddings, and $K=16$ latent tokens.

 \minisection{Position of latents} We compare placing latents before versus after the prompt.
 Placing latents after the prompt (our default) as opposed to before the prompt yields higher accuracy across all three tasks.
 Specifically, for the Localization, Semantic Correspondence, and Functional Correspondence tasks, we get scores of (83.61 vs. 80.33), (64.75 vs. 61.87), and (67.81 vs. 63.70), respectively, for placing the latents after vs. before the prompts.
 We hypothesize that when latents appear before the prompt, they cannot condition on the question and are farther from answer tokens, making them harder for the model to exploit effectively.